DataDog/hiring-engineers/answers.md

 <img src="Screenshots/agents.png">
 </p>

 You are then presented with instructions on installing specific agents.
+Above is the Ubuntu agent install which automatically installs in a few moments.

+The Windows installer is a typical .msi file.
+In the `CMD.exe` or Powershell you can run the follwing:

+`msiexec /qn /i datadog-agent-6-latest.amd64.msi APIKEY="377fd636da3480ab9e95434af48ca9ae" HOSTNAME="my_hostname" TAGS="mytag1,mytag2"`

 <p align="center">
 <img src="Screenshots/agents2.png">